elliotlarson/dev-notes/golang-notes.md

 // => panic: runtime error: index out of range ...
 ```

-You can use an alternate sytax to create a slice where you specify the number of items and the make length of the slice:
+You can use an alternate syntax to create a slice where you specify the number of items and the make length of the slice:

 ```go
 words := make([]string, 0, 4)